Ahab1777/todo-list-odin/guide.md

     - cin case of project deletion, all todos within it will also be deleted
     - store project list on localStorage
-    - add project logic to todo class and local-storage todos logic
+    - add project logic to todo class and local-storage todos logic -prevent same project name to be added more than once
+    - on page load, each todo must have its project loaded correctly

 - after editing a todo and trying to reedit it, the fille info is incorrect

+-new-todo-modal.js need a field to set the projects based on existing list of projects

+-re-renderpage function

+-fix the issue where every time the JSON is parsed, the date is renewed